A-C-Sai/canvas-lms-assistant/03-agentic-rag-chatbot-development/02-retrieval-evaluation/README.md

 ## Metrics and key results

-We measure retrieval quality primarily with a Contextual Relevancy metric (threshold 0.7, evaluated with an LLM evaluator).
+We measure retrieval quality primarily with a Contextual Relevancy metric.

 Contextual Relevancy
 - Definition: the Contextual Relevancy metric uses an LLM-as-a-judge to measure the quality of a retriever by evaluating how relevant the information presented in the retrieval context is for a given input.
 It is a self-explaining LLM-eval that returns both a score and a reason for that score.